CameronMangione/education/README.md

 ## Data

 - **Source:**: We pulled data from EdGap.org, an organization that tracks average high school SAT and ACT scores, median household income, and other socioeconomic indicators (edgap.org), as well as the National Center for Education Statistics (NCES).
 Our NCES data also included information from the Elementary and secondary information system(ELSI), which is part of the NCEI.
 ELSI was mainly used to generate tables for our Title I data.  https://nces.ed.gov/programs/digest/d23/tables/dt23_205.10.asp, https://www.edgap.org, https://nces.ed.gov/ccd/elsi/tableGenerator.aspx
-- **Description:** The data was imported into our notebook, and then merged, cleaned, and imputated the data of the EdGap and NCES data to serve our purposes of analyzing socioeconomic factors against SAT scores.
+- **Description:** The data was imported into the Jupyter notebook described above here, and it was then merged, cleaned, and imputated the data of the EdGap and NCES data to serve our purposes of analyzing socioeconomic factors against SAT scores.
 We cleaned the data by merging our EdGap datasets with our NCEI data using an NCESSCH ID as a connecting variable between our three data frames.
 We cleaned our N/A data using an iterative imputer and converted our categorical Title I data to a numerical value to filter out N/A data in the imputer.
 Some ACT data required adjustments to its parameters because the minimum and maximum ACT scores fell below the range of 0 to 36.
 Data Prep document: https://github.com/CameronMangione/education/blob/refs/heads/main/code/Education.ipynb.
 - **License:** MIT License

 Copyright (c) 2025 CameronMangione